andubiel/pyats-genie/README.md

 wr
 ```

-Now we can learn our two CSR routers from the Devnet Express DNAv3 Dcloud pod.
+Now we can learn from our two CSR routers from the Devnet Express DNAv3 Dcloud pod.

 ```
 genie learn all --testbed-file testbeds/mylab.yaml --output tests/mylab